-You need to ensure all dust is gone.
-You don’t want particles in your stain or sealer.
+You need to ensure all the dust is gone because you don’t want particles in your stain or sealer.
 It’s a tedious job but one that will make or break your final finish.

-We didn’t need two coats of stain.
-One coat gave us the finish I wanted.
-We used Minwax Dark Walnut and applied like a dream.
-It gave us a beautiful mid warm brown finish.
-I loved it.
+We thankfully didn’t need two coats of stain.
+One coat gave us the finish I wanted!
+We used Minwax Dark Walnut and it applied like a dream.
+It gave us a beautiful mid-warm brown finish.

 Dark hardwood floors need constant cleaning to look good because they show every single spec of dust.
 They were not my first choice.

 So why did we go with the dark stain?

 It hid every single minor imperfection.
 Small gaps, tiny burn marks, and even the dings from the sander vanished after applying the stain.
 It was like magic.